10. Staffordshire & Stoke on Trent

-The closure of one of the three A&E departments in the county, with the A&E at Stafford Hospital most likely to close.
-It would be replaced with a 24 hour urgent care centre.
-Campaigners have branded the plans as “devastating cuts to the NHS."
+The closure of one of the three A&E departments in the county, with the A&E at Stafford Hospital most likely to close to be replaced with a 24 hour urgent care centre.

 Reconfiguration of minor injuries units is planned with 75% of the activity transferred to the community and 25% to local A&E.